There are plenty of benefits to owning a home. One of the most important is building equity and borrowing against it in the form of home equity loans.

 This means that you can’t deduct the interest if you use a home equity loan to pay off credit card debt or cover a child’s college tuition.

-If you use your home equity loan to build a new master bedroom suite on your home, you can deduct the interest you pay on that loan.
-That’s because you are using the proceeds from the loan to improve the home.
+If you use your home equity loan to build a new primary bedroom suite on your home, you can deduct the interest you pay on that loan.
+That’s because you’re using the proceeds from the loan to improve the home.

 Home Equity Loan Alternatives